 • St Stephen predominantly comprises larger three- and four-bedroom homes with 73% of stock being detached and semi-detached compared to 57% at District level.
-Home ownership is high at while the percentage of social, and in particular the number of private rented properties available, at 16% is low compared to 26% across St Albans.
+Home ownership is high at 82% compared to just 73% at District level while the percentage of social, and in particular the number of private rented properties available, at 16% is low compared to 26% across St Albans.